DrewCoding/179-Final-Project/AggieProjectDocument.md

 ![Ref](DocumentAssets/unitycenter.png)

 I mapped out what the overall map should look like.
 In the game, we call this the Unity Center located at UC Daniel.
-This is based on the Memorial Union quad area at UC Davis.
+This picture I drew is based on the Memorial Union quad area at UC Davis.
+This is the general layout we chose for our campus.

 ## Game Feel

+I am responsible for the logic of the player controls in the game overworld.
+I used input mapping for the controls of the game, as well as the logic of how the player will move.

+In the [player.gd](https://github.com/DrewCoding/179-Final-Project/blob/f9ecb4d94fabb1ab4b8353660adc9b45d61479e2/aggiemon/Scripts/player.gd#L32-L76), I made a character controller that was consistent with its speed in all 8 directions, so there is no chances of the player gaining unintended amounts of speed.

+Alongside the movement of the player, we also have the camera logic on the player.
+This is very straight forward, utilizing the built-in lerping when the camera follows the player in order to prevent possible motion sickness.
+Here in the [camera script](https://github.com/DrewCoding/179-Final-Project/blob/f9ecb4d94fabb1ab4b8353660adc9b45d61479e2/aggiemon/Scripts/player_camera.gd#L3-L16), I made a boundary system to prevent the camera from going beyond the map.
+The camera smoothly stops in its tracks when it reaches the end of the map, and it still tracks the player when the player is moveing in an axis that hasn't reached its bounds yet.
+Along with the camera boundaries, I made sure that there were actual boundaries on the map, creating colliders around the buildings, shop, and around the map borders to prevent both the enemies and player from stepping out.

 ## Other Contributions

-I created the logic for the shop
+I created the logic for the shop.
+There's a collider with [shop_collision.gd](https://github.com/DrewCoding/179-Final-Project/blob/f9ecb4d94fabb1ab4b8353660adc9b45d61479e2/aggiemon/Scripts/shop_collision.gd#L4-L30) in front of the storefront, such that when a player steps onto it and presses 'G', the shop menu will open and you can purchase moves with the skill points that you have.
+Here in the [shop_menu.gd]() script,

 **Describe the steps you took in your role as producer.
 Typical items include group scheduling mechanisms, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, dependency/task tracking, Gantt charts, etc.), and repository management methodology.**